ConEmu/ConEmu.github.io/en/Tasks.md

    title: "GUI, Console and Shells switches"
  - url: StartupDir.html
    title: "Startup Directory"
- - url: SettingsTasks.html
-   title: "Settings › Tasks page"
 ---

 # ConEmu's Tasks

-ConEmu's **Tasks** are used to store predefined commands or [shell's](TerminalVsShell.html) command lines and run them anytime later by name or hotkey.
+ConEmu's **Tasks** are used to store predefined commands or [shell's](TerminalVsShell.html) command lines to run them anytime later by name or hotkey.

 * [Tasks in details](#about-tasks)
   * [Task name](#task-name)